Benintendi, Martinez carry Red Sox past Blue Jays, 8-3

 David Price (5-4) labored through five innings, allowing two runs and four hits with four strikeouts and four walks.

+"You know me, I'm the softest guy in this clubhouse," Price said, joking.
+"If that had bothered me, I was coming out of the game."

-The Red Sox took charge with their big fourth, pulling ahead 6-1 against Aaron Sanchez (2-5).
+The Red Sox took charge with their big fourth inning, pulling ahead 6-1 against Aaron Sanchez (2-5).

 Martinez then led off the fifth with his 17th homer, a drive that completely left Fenway Park over the Monster, tying him with Betts for the team lead.